This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases. Disclosure.

 • Continuous or Motion-Triggered Recording: Keep a record of activity around your door with 24/7 video options.

-• Smart Home Integration: Connect your doorbell with other smart devices like locks, cameras, or voice assistants such as Amazon Alexa or Google Assistant for a seamless security system.
+• Smart Home Integration: Connect your doorbell with other smart devices like locks, cameras, or voice assistants such as Amazon Alexa or Google Assistant for a smooth security system.

 Smart doorbell installation success depends on three factors: power availability (wired vs battery), proper tools, and strong Wi-Fi coverage at your entry point.
 Before you start, it's key to prepare properly for your smart doorbell installation: